 - ‘D’ Force Thailand, V Battalion

 - Tarsau, Kinsaiyok, (evacuated to Chungkai), Non Pladuk, Tamajao Wood Camp, Tamarkan, Nacompaton, Prachuab Kirikhan‐Mergui Escape Road, Petchaburi.

 - Thailand-Singapore by aircraft , Singapore‐Kuching-Labuan-Morotai-Maruka‐Biak‐Townsville‐Brisbane by DC3 aircraft, Brisbane-Perth by troop train.

-Frank enlisted AIF 1 August 1940 sent to Melville Training Camp and later joined 2/4th MGB.
+Frank was working at Laverton when he enlisted AIF 1 August 1940.
+He was sent to Melville Training Camp and later joined 2/4th MGB.
 On 26 Sept Frank transferred and trained Australian Army Ordnance Corps as a fitter TG1 (Geelong).
 He entrained to Darwin 1 Dec 1941.